 6.10.1 Service Provider Security Assessment Questionnaire – Required.
 The Contractor must demonstrate that programs, policies and procedures are in place to adequately provide for the confidentiality, integrity, and availability of the information systems used by Contractor to process, store, transmit, and access all Government Information.
 In order for the State to accurately evaluate the strength and viability of the Contractor’s security policies, procedures and practices related to confidentiality, integrity and availability, Offerors must submit with their offers a thorough and complete written response to Attachment 3 Service Provider Security Assessment Questionnaire (“Response to SPSAQ”), which must address all applicable organizations and applicable information systems.
 The terms used in this clause will have the same meaning as the terms defined in the clause titled Information Security – Definitions.

 6.10.2 Service Provider Security Representation.
 The following obligations are subordinate to any other Contract clause to the extent the other clause specifically provides for enhanced safeguarding of Government Information, applicable information systems, or applicable organizations.
-Offeror (i) warrants that the work will be performed, and any applicable information system (as defined in the clause titled “Information Security - Definitions”) will be established and maintained in substantial conformity with the information provided in Offeror’s Response to SPSAQ; (ii) agrees to provide PEBA with prompt notice of any material variation in operations from that reflected in the Response to SPSAQ; and (iii) agrees to comply with all other obligations involving either information security or information use and disclosure imposed by the Contract, notwithstanding any inconsistent statement in Offeror’s Response to SPSAQ.
-To the extent Offeror’s Response to SPSAQ does not conform to any other contractual requirements, PEBA’s lack of objection does not constitute a waiver.
+Offeror (i) will perform work, and any applicable information system (as defined in the clause titled “Information Security - Definitions”) will be established and maintained in substantial conformity with the information provided in Offeror’s Response to SPSAQ; (ii) agrees to provide PEBA with prompt notice of any material variation in operations from that reflected in the Response to SPSAQ that may adversely impact Government Information under Contractor’s control; and (iii) agrees to comply with all other obligations involving either information security or information use and disclosure imposed by the Contract, consistent with the statements in Offeror’s Response to SPSAQ.

 6.10.3 Definitions.
 The following definitions are used in those clauses that cross reference this clause: